jcoliz/WindowsAiEdgeLabCV/README.md

 Microsoftr LifeCam HD-6000 for Notebooks
 ```

-Point the camera at one of your objects, still connected to your development PC
+Point the camera at one of your objects, still connected to your development PC.

 Run the sample locally to classify the object.
 This will test that the app is running correctly locally.
 For the 'device' parameter use a unique substring of the camera that came up.
 Here we can see that a "Mug" has been recognized.